Learn - Publishing a Budget

 Quick reference

-| Viewer | Account names | Account description | Bank Transaction Merchant Name field | Edit access |
+| Person | Account names | Account descriptions | Bank Transaction Merchant Name | Can edit |

 |---|---|---|---|---|

-| You (owner) | Real names | Visible | Hidden everywhere on the budget while it’s public | Full |
+| You (owner) | Real names | Visible | Hidden while public | Yes |

-| Person who added the budget | Type labels (Checking, Savings, with numbering for duplicates) | Stripped | Hidden | Read-only |
+| Someone who added the budget | Type labels (Checking, Savings, numbered when there are several) | Not sent | Hidden | No |

-| Person who opened the link, signed in, has not added yet | Preview only (name, owner username, publish date, optional AI badge) | n/a | Not visible | None until added |
+| Signed-in visitor with the link | Preview card only (name, @username, date, optional AI badge) | n/a | n/a | No |

-| Person without the link | Cannot reach the budget | n/a | n/a | None |
+| Anyone without the link | Cannot reach the budget | n/a | n/a | No |

 What blocks publishing: